sjn/introducing-se/docs.md

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")

-Working towards a friendly conversation is critical for success.
-This may require patience and several attempts before succeeding.
+Keeping a conversation friendly is critical for success.
+Be patient – and if needed, allow several chats before proceeding.

 \
-*Don't give up*!
+Practicing SE with strangers helps a lot!

 [comment]: # (!!!)